denyskryvytskyi/denyskryvytskyi.github.io/_posts/2022-06-09-event-system.md

 So, we have the next components:
 - Publisher.
 In our case - any code that send an event.
 - Manager (bus, pool or any other name that you like).
 Main job - queue events and dispatch them.
-- Subscriber.
-Any class with subscription on event.
+- Subscriber/Handler.
+Just a function that can be a class member function or lambda.
 - Event.
 User-defined (Event interface realization) class, that can be processed by manager by uuid.

 Let's try to visualize Event and Manager on the class diagram.